Protecting Your Nonprofit from Crime

 Strong internal controls can include recording cash receipts immediately and depositing them daily, reconciling bank accounts monthly by someone other than the person who signs the checks and entrusting a petty cash fund to a single custodian to use for all payments other than those made by check.
 The National Council of Nonprofits offers some additional resources on internal controls for nonprofits.

-• Adopt a Whistleblower Policy
+• Adopt a whistleblower policy

 Adopt a Whistleblower Policy and let employees, volunteers and board members know about it.
 More than 45 states have adopted policies to help protect whistleblowers from retaliation.
 Having a policy to protect whistleblowers will help your nonprofit comply with these laws.